If you spend a good amount of time on the computer, you probably interact with databases several times a day—if not several times per hour.

 Databases become an even more powerful tool when you need to collaborate with other people: unlike spreadsheets or lists, databases are designed from the ground up to support multiple people working together and taking action on a shared set of information.
 Database management systems also have built-in mechanisms to ensure that data stays consistent even if multiple people are accessing the same data—so you won’t have situations where one person tries to make a change that conflicts with a different change that someone else tried to make at the same time.

-Furthermore, most database management systems also give you options to control who can access what information, as well as who can change what information.
+Furthermore, most database management systems also give you options to control who can access different kinds of information, as well as who can change it.

 Databases vs. spreadsheets: handling multiple users